Skip to main content

 Data Protection Impact Assessments (DPIAs)

 A DPIA is a tool which helps identify and minimise the data protection risks of a project.
-It is a statutory requirement for processing that is likely to result in a high risk to individuals.
+It is a statutory requirement for data processing that is likely to result in a high risk to individuals.
 This includes some specified types of processing.
 DPIAs are an integral part of taking a privacy by design approach.

 An effective DPIA will allow organisations to identify and fix problems at an early stage, reducing the associated costs and damage to reputation, which might otherwise occur.